fanhuan/en/_posts/2025-02-19-Base-Population.md

 Why do we need founders?
 Because only they are included in some calculations such as `minor allele frequencies/counts` or `Hardy-Weinberg equilibrium tests`, both related to the concept of __base population__.

+Traditionally, the probability that two alleles are IBD was most often calculated from a known pedigree and so the individuals at the top of the pedigree (the founders) form a natural base population, where the founders themselves are unrelated.

 The probability that two alleles are IBD has to be defined with respect to a base (reference) population; that is, the two alleles are descended from the same ancestral allele in the base population.

+The point of coalescence is the most recent common ancestor.
+The status of alleles there is in the ancestral state.